Financial Aid FAQs

 Priority Dates

-Priority Dates exist because some aid programs have limited funds available and are awarded on a first come, first served basis.
+Priority Dates exist because some aid programs have limited funds available and are awarded on a first-come, first-served basis.
 However, the Office of Financial Aid makes every effort to provide funds to students as long as funds are available.
 If the priority date is not met, the student's application will still be processed.
 However, because some funds are limited, a student may not receive the maximum amount that could be available to students who have completed financial aid files by this date.

 Fall and Spring Semesters

-Summer Semesters
+Summer Semester

-Deadlines
+FAFSA Deadlines

 For financial aid programs in which need is the factor in determining eligibility, the Federal Pell Grant is posted first.